jay-march-dg/RaptorConfig_Script/README.md

 # Upload config for a device missing device_type (will prompt for type)
 python upload_cortex.py 4C11-R01A-Sec1 28

+# Skip default IP attempt and start on the device subnet
+python upload_cortex.py 4E12-G03C-Sec2 14 --a2

+# Scan subnets and list responders
+python upload_cortex.py 4E12-G03C-Sec2 14 --pingall

+# Diagnose a panel with incorrect IP
+python upload_cortex.py 4E12-G03C-Sec2 14 --diag
 ```

 ### Device Types
 - `14` - 14-panel configuration
 - `28` - 28-panel configuration
 - `30` - 30-panel configuration

+### Flags
+- `--a2` - Start with the device subnet (skip default IP attempt)
+- `--pingall` - Scan subnets for HTTP responders and show MACs when available
+- `--diag` - Diagnose a panel with incorrect IP, upload corrected config, restart, and verify

 ## How It Works